groue/GRValidation/README.md

     try v.validate("foo")   // ValidationError
     ```

-- `V1 || V2`
+- `v1 || v2`

+    Checks that a value passes at least one validation.
 Returns the value returned by the first validation that passes, or the input value when output types don't match.

     ```swift
     // Checks that an Int is not nil and equal to 1 or 2: